 Governor McMaster released recommendations to the General Assembly for how the Phase II expenditure of CARES Act funds should be invested.
 (September 10)

 Members of Accelerate SC plan to use $500 million to replenish the unemployment trust fund, $250 million for hospitals, and $100 million to expand broadband internet to rural areas.
 (May 20)

 Business Support & Resources:

 Governor McMaster announced that two new South Carolina CARES Act grant programs—the Minority and Small Business Relief Grant Programand the Nonprofit Relief Grant Program—will begin accepting applications on Monday, October 19.
 The programs will provide financial reimbursement to small businesses and nonprofits for COVID-19related financial or operational impacts.
 (October 16)

 More than 28,000 South Carolina small businesses have been approved for the second round of Paycheck Protection Program payouts.
 (May 4)

-Governor McMaster is now requiring restaurants and other establishments that attract groups of people to operate dine-in services at no more than 50 percentoccupancy.Employees and patrons must wear masks or face coverings and tables must also be spaced to keep diners at least six feet apart.No more than eight customers will be allowed to sit at each table unless the customers are from the same family.Standing or congregating in the bar area of restaurant is also prohibited.
+Governor McMaster announced the state would require restaurants and other establishments that attract groups of people to operate dine-in services at no more than 50 percentcapacity.Employees and patrons would be required to wear masks or face coverings, and tables would also be spaced to keep diners at least six feet apart.No more than eight customers would be allowed to sit at each table unless the customers are from the same family.Standing or congregating in the bar area of restaurant would also beprohibited.
 (July 29)

 Henry McMaster announced the state will purchase and distribute $10 million worth of personal protective equipment (PPE) and supplies to seventy school districts to help ensure that schools reopen safely this fall.
 (August 12)